Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Introduction

-The cornerstone of the time-consuming tensor contractions is General Matrix Multiplication (GEMM), thus academia and industry have optimized this kernel for decades.
-Modern platforms with matrix multiplication accelerators exhibit high FLOP/byte machine balance, making optimal matrix multiplication implementation a challenge.
+General Matrix Multiplication (GEMM) is the cornerstone of tensor contractions that are ubiquitous in High Performance Computing (HPC) and Deep Learning (DL) workloads, thus academia and industry have optimized this kernel~\cite{meyer2023matrix,choi1996design,ben2019demystifying,di2022high,kepner2016mathematical,georganas2021tensor}.
+Modern platforms with matrix multiplication accelerators exhibit high FLOP/byte machine balance, making optimal matrix multiplication implementation a challenge~\cite{georganas2024harnessing}.
 For modern CPU platforms with matrix engines, state-of-the-art vendor libraries optimize the input tensor layouts, the parallelization schemes and the cache-blocking in order to minimize data-movement across the memory hierarchy and optimize throughput.
-However, the optimal tunings for the aforementioned parameters highly depend on the platform at hand (number of cores, memory hierarchy, cache-sizes) as well as the shapes of the involved matrices, making the optimal tuning of these libraries infeasible, and in practice this translates to performance ``glass jaws".
-For example, in Figure~\ref{fig:motivation} we illustrate with orange color the multi-core GEMM performance (Bfloat16 precision) of a vendor-optimized library (oneDNN) on a platform with Matrix Multiplication Accelerator (64-core Intel Xeon Emerald Rapids with Advanced Matrix Extensions).
+However, the optimal tunings for the aforementioned parameters depend on the platform at hand (core-count, memory hierarchy, cache-sizes) and the shapes of the involved matrices, making optimal tuning of these libraries infeasible; in practice this translates to performance ``glass jaws".
+In Figure~\ref{fig:motivation} we show with orange color the multi-core GEMM performance (Bfloat16 precision) of a vendor-optimized library (oneDNN) on a platform with Matrix Multiplication Accelerator (128-core Intel Xeon Granite Rapids with Advanced Matrix Extensions).
 The vendor-optimized library illustrates performance ``glass jaws" and is far-off the roofline performance even for shapes with large operational intensity.